bjzelvelder/GABBI/README.md

     rm {}/{/}.pe150-reads*
 " ::: chr_level_genomes/* additional_genomes/*
 ```
-> Note that we are using GNU parallel here to speed up the process, but this can be translated into a simple loop.
+> Note that GNU parallel is used here to parallelise the process, but these commands can equivalently be executed in a sequential loop.

-Performing target capture with aTRAM on large simulated datasets can be computationally intensive, especially with a large amount of probes.
-To drastically reduce the amount of reads to process (incidentally simulating target capture), we will be using BBMap ([Bushnell 2014](#references); implemented in the GABBI image) to filter reads based on our probe set, with a soft threshold of 50% minimum identity.
+Performing target capture with aTRAM on large simulated datasets can be computationally intensive, especially with large probe sets.
+To substancially reduce the number of reads to process (incidentally simulating the hybridization step of target capture), we will be using BBMap ([Bushnell 2014](#references); implemented in the GABBI image) to pre-filter reads against the probe set, with a soft identity threshold of 50%.

 ```
 singularity exec gabbi_v1.2.0.sif bbmap.sh build=1 ref=baits-Moderate-RM25pc-0MT-720061count.fas.clust-75-80